Raúl Velasco: Biography

 Velasco was born in Celaya, Mexico on April 24, 1933.
 Coming from a family with few resources, he started working at an early age.
 He worked first at his family store, called La Violeta, a small grocery.
 He also worked as a messenger, tractor operator (agriculture machinery), and driver.

 When he was very young, he married Hortensia Ruiz.
 They had three children: Raúl, Claudia, and Arturo.
 Some years later, he divorced Ruiz and married Dorle Klokow.
 In this second marriage with Dorle, Karina and Diego were born.

 When he was twenty years old, he fulfilled one of his dreams: to move to Mexico City.
 He began working as an accountant for the National Bank of Mexico.
 At the same time, he began to write.
 He wrote many sports articles, and then he started writing for a magazine called Novelas de la radio.
 Furthermore, he wrote for Cine Universal, Cine Novelas, and Cine Álbum.

 Velasco made his mark in the world of the theater when he became the head of the entertainment section of the El Heraldo de Mexico newspaper.
 He also worked on the radio station Radio Variedades.
 In addition, he started working on the Independent Television of Mexico (TIM) as a host, first with the program La reseña cinematografica de Acapulco, and then he participated in some open TV programs like Confrontación 68, Media Noche, and Domingos Espectaculares.

 On December 13, 1969, Siempre en Domingo was born.
 This program was one of the most popular TV musical programs in history.
 It was broadcast in the United States, Central and South America, Europe, and Asia via satellite.
 It was a program of Televisa Company.
 As time went by, Velasco became an international artistic icon.
 He created some TV shows too.
 Some of them were Estrellas de los ochenta, Juguemos a Cantar, and Galardón a los grandes.
-He hosted the OTI Festival in 1974, 1976, 1981, 1984, and 1991, in addition to several of the Mexican national selections for the festival.
+He hosted the OTI Festival in 1974, 1976, 1981, 1984, and 1991, in addition to all the Mexican national selections for the festival between 1972 and 1990.